Keep Your Driving License Clean:

 If you have been caught speeding on camera you will be sent a ‘Notice of Intended Prosecution’, along with a S172 notice requesting details of the person driving your car.
 The first notices are sent to the registered keeper.

-It is important that only the person to whom the notice is addressed to fills in the details and not the driver.
-You have 28 days in which to reply and you should send the reply by Royal Mail Signed For 1st Class (what used to be recorded delivery).
-Don’t forget to keep your receipt as proof you have complied within the statutory period.
+It is important that only the person to whom the notice is addressed fills in the details and not the driver.
+You have 28 days in which to reply and you should send the reply by recorded delivery.

-The driver named in the first notice will then get a S172 notice to confirm they were driving and again this should be completed and sent back by recorded delivery.
+The driver named in the first notice will then get a S172 notice to confirm that they were actually driving and again this should be completed and sent back by recorded delivery.

 2. Ask to take a speed awareness course

-It’s all too easy to accidentally speed as it can be difficult to know what the prevailing speed limit is, especially when there are no signs.
+It’s all too easy to accidentally speed as it can be difficult to know what the prevailing speed limit is.
+Check the UK speed limits.

-However, if there is a series of lamp posts approximately 200 meters apart then the road is restricted to 30mph.
+However, if there are a series of lamp posts approximately 200 meters apart then the road is restricted to 30mph.
 All other roads with differing speeds must be signposted.

 Consequences: Speeding carries three to six penalty points but speeds over 20mph above the speed limit may attract an immediate disqualification.
 If you are stopped for speeding, it is always worth asking if you can take a speed awareness course which avoids any points on your license, but this is only possible if you are within 11mph of the speed limit.